oracle-livelabs/multicloud/azure/create-base-database/create-base-db/create-base-db.md

 ## Introduction

-In this lab, you will provision an **Oracle Base Database Service** using Oracle Database@Azure.
+In this lab, you will create an **Oracle Base Database Service** using Oracle Database@Azure.
 This service enables you to run Oracle databases natively within Azure, leveraging the integration between Azure and Oracle Cloud Infrastructure (OCI).

-Estimated Time: 30 minutes
+Estimated Time: 60 minutes

 ### Objectives